kondasoft/ks-concept/README.md

 https://ks-concept.joomla.com

 # Download
-Download the full package (templates and modules) and the Clone Installer package from our website (link below). https://www.kondasoft.com/products/ks-concept
+Download the full package (templates and modules) and the Clone Installer package from our website. https://www.kondasoft.com/products/ks-concept

 # Support